Philcoin (PHL) Self Reported Market Capitalization Tops $244.61 Million

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.

-Philcoin’s genesis date was October 20th, 2021.
+Philcoin’s launch date was October 20th, 2021.
 Philcoin’s total supply is 5,000,000,000 tokens.
+Philcoin’s official website is philcoin.io.
+The official message board for Philcoin is www.reddit.com/user/philcoinofficial.
 Philcoin’s official Twitter account is @philcoin_com and its Facebook page is accessible here.
-Philcoin’s official message board is www.reddit.com/user/philcoinofficial.
-Philcoin’s official website is philcoin.io.

 Philcoin Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Philcoin directly using U.S. dollars.
-Investors seeking to acquire Philcoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Philcoin using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Philcoin directly using US dollars.
+Investors seeking to acquire Philcoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Philcoin using one of the aforementioned exchanges.

 Receive News & Updates for Philcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Philcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.